If a police officer pulls you over and asks you to submit to a breath,

 right to refuse.
 In short, yes, you can refuse the DUI test, but there

-to help you understand the state's
+you understand the state's

 implied consent law so you can make informed decisions if pulled over for suspicion of DUI.